parshanapally/100-days-of-code/log.md

 **Thoughts:** I finished the fourth course.
 I created a problem where I would be using three or more different checkboxes that filter out data, it been rough, I needed a break.

+### Day 15: July 21, 2019

+**Today's Progress**: Finished the fourth GA course for HTML and CSS and worked on filtering.

+**Thoughts:** I need to get better at logging my hours.
+I swear I have been coding everday but I cant seem to remember to log my progress.
+So for today, I progressed further with my Gatsby blog, I have the layout 90 percent complete and I have the basic structure and it is mobile responisve.
+All I have left of it is to redo the main page which involves creating images and then I need to link my contact form to my email.